SimonGomezUniv/doc/td_score.md

 ## add a local user management

+### localstorage
-let's play with localstorare
+let's play with localstorage
-test if user is connected and the player name if not connected, display form that request the name if connected, display the name and a logout button that remove the data from localstorage

-## add a new API

-this api has to implement the route /score that store the score for each user
+when your motus APP is running in the browser, check if there is a username available in the localstorage
+- if so : use it to show the username
+- if not : redirect the user to a login page

+the login page will be a simple form asking for a name.
+When the login is input, store it in the localstorage and redirect to the main page

+- add a button on the main page that will handle a logout by removing the data from the localsorage

+- login & play
+- close your browser
+- re open your browser, are you still log in ?

+### session storage

+- change your code to replace localstorage by session storage
+- login & play
+- close your browser
+- re open your browser, are you still log in ?
+- go back to localstorage

+## keep the score

+to be able to test, you will need an easy method to change the current word

+we want to keep track of the following data
 - number of word guess
 - number of tentative for each diferent word

-in this exercice, we will not implement a database (we should) store this data in a file (JSON format)
+Store this data in the local storage create a score page that will display these data